microsoft/WhatTheHack/999-SAPonAzure/Student/04-BCDR-with-ANF.md

 	- **Delete** the security user BACKUPTEST "accidently" - Oops!
 	- **Restore** the system so that the BACKUPTEST user is restored using the snapshot "UseThisBackupTest"
 3. Disaster Recovery
-	a. **Assess** the disaster recovery requirements:
+	- **Assess** the disaster recovery requirements:
-		i.
-RPO < 30 min, RTO < 4 hrs.
+		- RPO < 30 min, RTO < 4 hrs.
-		ii.
-Inter-region DR using storage replication capabilities
+		- Inter-region DR using storage replication capabilities
-	b. **Set up** ANF storage replication (CRR) to meet the RPO
+	- **Set up** ANF storage replication (CRR) to meet the RPO
-	c. **Create** a security user "DRTEST" on the Production instance in the primary region.
+	- **Create** a security user "DRTEST" on the Production instance in the primary region.
 (This is to validate the replication.)
-	d. **Take** a backup (using azacsnap).
+	- **Take** a backup (using azacsnap).
 Give a prefix "UseThisAtDR" and note down the creation time stamp
-	e. **Execute** the DR by:
+	- **Execute** the DR by:
-		i.
-Wait until the replication is Healthy, Mirrored and Idle ii.
-Shut down the Production HANA instance (**Stop** VM) at the primary region iii. **Stop** or leave the Production HANA instance down at the DR region down iv. **Break** the replication and **swap** the necessary volume for the Production HANA instance at the DR region.
+		- Wait until the replication is Healthy, Mirrored and Idle
+		- Shut down the Production HANA instance (**Stop** VM) at the primary region
+		- **Stop** or leave the Production HANA instance down at the DR region down
+		- **Break** the replication and **swap** the necessary volume for the Production HANA instance at the DR region.
 Use snap revert to "UseThisAtDR" snapshot.
-		v. **Start** HANA recovery (point in time) at the DR region for the Production HANA instance vi. **Validate** the existence of "DRTEST" user.
+		- **Start** HANA recovery (point in time) at the DR region for the Production HANA instance
+		- **Validate** the existence of "DRTEST" user.

 ## Success Criteria